In computing and ICT we aim to develop learners who are capable and safe users of information, communication and technology systems.

-St Michael’s is a Rights Respecting school which believes that supporting children’s development of character and values, including the sorts of values that are shared commonly by British people, is an essential part of equipping young people to thrive as citizens in the world of the future.
+St Michael’s is a Church of England school that believes that supporting children’s development of character and values, including the sorts of values that are shared commonly by British people, is an essential part of equipping young people to thrive as citizens in the world of the future.

 - Children’s technological abilities and impact can be greater than their maturity and judgment.
 Having unrestricted access to information and people can result in gaining a wealth of information and experiences but also access to inappropriate content.
 Just as children learn to eat properly, swim safely, or drive a car carefully, they need to know how to live and make a positive impact in the digital world responsibly and respectfully.

-Computing actively helps students to appreciate participate fully in life in modern Britain and the digital society / information age by:
+Computing actively helps students to appreciate and participate fully in life in modern Britain and the digital society/information age by:

 - Providing students with the opportunity to be reflective about their own beliefs and perspectives on life, and the extent to which they are the same as/different to others’ faith, feelings and values and even legislation across the world.